jazzzyjeff/aws-iam-keys-rotation/README.md

 ## Usage

 - 🚀 Only supported for Azure DevOps
-- 🚀 Infrastructure provided in CloudFormation
+- 🚀 Infrastructure provided in CloudFormation & Terraform
-- 🚀 Language written in GoLang
+- 🚀 Language written in GoLang & Python

 ## Coming Soon
-- ❗️ Support for GitHub Actions
-- ❗️ Write language in Python
-- ❗️ Infrastructure created via Terraform
+- ❗️

 ## Author